wakabibrian/Django_Lessons/README.md

 - Select part on a computer (folder) where you want to install
 - Install Django.
 First create a **virtual environment** and download Django into the virtual environment
 - Virtual environment is a way of creating different environments for all of our downloads and installs so that we do not have any conflicts with our projects
-- _(pip list)_ shows all the python packages available grobally or in a chosen virtual environment
+- _pip list_ shows all the python packages available grobally or in a chosen virtual environment
 - Virtual environments helps in projects management (Being updated with the latest versions of django) keeping the projects which worked with the other versions.
 To avoid conflicts when installed globally

 - **To install virtual environment:** _pip install virtualenv_ Package for installing virtual environments

 - **To Create a Virtual Environment:** _virtualenv < virtual_environment_name >_
 - Start/activate the virtual environment (bash terminal): _source < virtual_environment_name >/scripts/activate_
-- To deactivate the virtual environment: \_deactivate_s
+- To deactivate the virtual environment: _deactivate_
 - _pip list_ - shows all the list of packages installed in that environment

 - **To install Django** (pip install django) (while in the virtual environment)